Mastercard/connect-ios-sdk/README.md

     **Note:** The done, error, route, and user callback functions will have a **NSDictionary?** parameter that contains data about the event.

-3. Using a valid Connect URL and callback functions, create a ConnectViewConfig object.
-See [Generate 2.0 Connect URL APIs](https://docs.finicity.com/migrate-to-connect-web-sdk-2-0/#migrate-connect-web-sdk-1)
+3. Using a valid Connect URL and callback functions, create a Connect URL.
+See [Generate 2.0 Connect URL APIs](https://developer.mastercard.com/open-banking-connect/documentation/) (Used it as `generatedConnectURL` in example code below)
 4. Create an instance of the ConnectViewController class, providing the ConnectViewConfig class as input when calling its load method.
 5. In the loaded callback, present the ConnectViewController using a UINavigationController with the ConnectViewController as its rootViewController.
 6. The ConnectViewController automatically dismisses when the Connect flow is completed, cancelled early by the user, or when an error is encountered.